Biosecurity in Australia: Plants

 Plant industries, in particular the wheat industry and also horticulture, wine, cotton and sugar industries, can be negatively impacted by pests and diseases, as they lead to poorer quality food, less of it, higher costs to produce it, and reduced trade.
 Australia has remained free of many of the most harmful pest species, such as citrus greening and varroa mite (with Australia the only continent free of this pest affecting honeybee productivity).

 Food safety

-The Department of Agriculture, Water and the Environment is also responsible for food safety in Australia.
-It works with industry and other government agencies, in particular the Department of Health, and Food Standards Australia New Zealand (FSANZ), to develop policy and food standards, and the regulatory system involves the governments of Australia, New Zealand and the Australian states and territories.
+The Department of Agriculture, Fisheries and Forestry is also responsible for food safety coordination in Australia with State and Territory Governments responsible for ensuring food safety standards and recalls.
+It works with industry and other government agencies, in particular the Department of Health, Disability and Ageing, and Food Standards Australia New Zealand (FSANZ), to develop policy and food standards, and the regulatory system involves the governments of Australia, New Zealand and the Australian states and territories.
 The department administers relevant legislation at the Australian border, and imported food must meet Australia's biosecurity requirements under the Biosecurity Act 2015, as well as food safety requirements of the Imported Food Control Act 1992.